Acute Pancreatitis Child

 Surgery

-Surgery may be needed for severe problems.
-This may include bleeding, large infection, or uncontrolled pain.
+Surgery may be needed for severe problems, such as bleeding, a large infection, or uncontrolled pain.

 Cysts and pseudocysts can also develop because of pancreatitis.
 Surgery may be needed to remove or drain them.